kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-27-be-jealous-of-arsenal-signing-calafiori.md

 Everyone except for the goalkeeper will need to play in at least two positions.
 That helps when dealing with the congested schedule, but it will allow teams to be unpredictable.

-I really wanted to see him play again for Thiago Motta at Juventus, but this will do.
+I really wanted to see him play again for Thiago Motta at Juventus because he brought that out of him.
+Now the question is, will Arteta allow him to show that spontaneity that got him signed, or will he play a more reserved role?